phoboslab/jsmpeg/README.md

 The `options` argument to the `jsmpeg()` supports the following properties:

 - `benchmark` whether to log benchmark results to the browser's console
-- `progressive` whether to start playback as soon as the first frames have been loaded.
-Uses the new `fetch` API if available.
-Default `true`.
+- `progressive` whether to start playback as soon as the first chunks have been loaded.
+Uses HTTP range-requests.
+Default `false`.
+- `progressiveThrottled` whether to throttle downloading chunks until they're needed for playback.
+Requires `progressive`; default `false`.
 - `canvas` the HTML Canvas element to use; jsmpeg will create its own Canvas element if none is provided
 - `autoplay` whether playback should start automatically after loading
 - `loop` whether playback is looped